Gevorg Tamamyan

 Gevorg Tamamyan is an Armenian pediatric oncologist and hematologist.
-He is a professor and chairman of the Department of Hematology and Pediatric Oncology at Yerevan State Medical University, CEO of the Immune Oncology Research Institute, and editor-in-chief of OncoDaily.
+He is a professor and chair of the Department of Pediatric Oncology and Hematology at Yerevan State Medical University, chief executive officer of the Immune Oncology Research Institute (IMMONC), and co-founder and editor-in-chief of OncoDaily.
+In September 2026, the World Health Organization (WHO) listed him as a prospective candidate for the post of Director-General, proposed by Botswana.